zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

         it provided certain rights to its minorities.

 ## Communism Warsav Pact invasion of Czechoslovakia

-        The invasion successfully stopped Prague Spring liberalisation reforms and strengthened the authority of the authoritarian wing within the KSČ.The communist party was losing influence and it's impact, wasn't as much as in 1948.People could start a small business and there were bright chance, on new democracy.The communist party couldn't allow this and called to Warsav Pact for help.
+        The invasion successfully stopped Prague Spring liberalisation reforms and strengthened the authority of the authoritarian wing within the KSČ.
+        The communist party was losing influence and it's impact,wasn't as much as in 1948.
+        People could start a small business and there were bright chance,on new democracy.
+        The communist party couldn't allow this and called to Warsav Pact for help.
-        Pact then mobilize the army and moved it's forces into the Czechoslovakia for defeating "capitalism that was beginning its roots" as communist manifesto said.
+        Pact then mobilize the army and moved it's forces into the Czechoslovakia, for defeating "capitalism that was beginning its roots" as communist manifesto said.

+## The creation of Czech Republic

+## My village

 ## Government